coins-docs/coins-docs.github.io/docs/errors.md

 ### -2015 API_KEY_NOT_ENABLE

 * API-key is not enabled.
-* How to resolve: Cannot find the api key or your api key is not enabled.
+* How to resolve: Cannot find the api key or the api key is not enabled.

 ### -2017 IP_NOT_IN_WHITELIST